jewelsofthought/neshama/site/posts/qkab/cards.md

 Their arrogance is in their thinking that they are the first generation to wrestle with this existential problem - or are the best equipped to find a "solution" to a problem.

 A problem that is in fact an intrinsic aspect of the system itself.

+## Superiority

+A major motivation for religious endeavours, it seems, is the feeling of superiority that it engenders, and is, in many cases, encouraged.
+Thus humility has been a principle of all teachers of the mysteries.
+In fact is a requirement for anyone on the journey of authentic faith—and is one of the ways of separating one who has encountered the flame of truth, and one who claims to have, but has not.